First Visit: March 3, 2006

 Located on the outskirts of town near a movie theatre, the K.C.
 Irving Regional Centre is a newish building built of light brown brick and white and teal aluminum siding.
 There are two ice pads at the arena, with the smaller community pad located around the back of the building.
 The Centre is not particularly interesting architecturally, but the gigantic Titan logos on the corners of the building make it shout hockey.
 Once inside the front doors you find yourself in a small lobby with ticket booths, trophies, and a small team store.
 The main entrance to the arena bowl is located behind heavy doors, and once you pass through these you find yourself in an open top concourse looking out over a sea of blue seats.

-The arena layout is excellent.
-It's a standard ring of seats with an open concourse similar to many new buildings, but the concourse is wide enough to maneuver without being too wide, the seating is perfectly-angled to afford a terrific view from every seat, and the standing-room views are terrific too.
+The arena layout is a standard CHL clone, with a ring of seats topped by an open concourse, but the concourse is wide enough to maneuver without being too wide, the seating is perfectly-angled to afford a terrific view from every seat, and the standing-room views are terrific too.
 There are two gondolas of private boxes running down each side of the building, and one end features a large licensed lounge overlooking the ice.
 The fourth end features a "canteen" restaurant and snack bar.
 Banners from the team's long history in Laval and in Bathurst hang from the ceiling.
 In 2006, the scoreclock was new and worked well and had a video screen, but amazingly, the screen itself was barely the size of a standard television set.
 As a result, it was practically unwatchable.
 In addition, often on replays the screen shows the words "Video Calibration" which just seems to emphasize the low-tech setup.
 How they could have designed the clock like that is beyond me; it would almost be better to have no screen at all than one you couldn't see.
 I'm sure the Titan have upgraded since 2006, but I haven't been back since then.
 Music at Titan games could best be described as "1990's Gay Disco Dance Party".
 It's also too loud.
 Washrooms are fine.
 The building still felt new in spite of being over ten years old at the time I visited, and it had been maintained spotlessly as well.

 Hockey at the Irving Centre is a great experience.
 In all the places I've been in the QMJHL, the French language took centre stage at all of those in Quebec, with no bilingualism, no pandering to an English crowd, which, fair enough, right?
 It's their league and their language and one wouldn't expect French at a Medicine Hat Tigers game, either.
 At the Maritime buildings, three were predominantly English, Saint John was bilingual on the PA but English in the stands, and even Moncton was English-dominated.
 But Bathurst was about 50-50, and moreover, no one there treated it like it was unusual.
 Language is so politicized in Canada that going to a hockey game in a place where it wasn't political was refreshing.